 Fabrics in your apartment, such as curtains, clothing, and bedding, can absorb cigarette smells.
 If your apartment is a pre-furnished rental, you'll want to pay attention to these items.

 To eliminate the odor, wash fabrics using odor-eliminating detergents.
 Adding baking soda or white vinegar to the washing machine can boost their deodorizing properties.
 For delicate fabrics that require dry cleaning, take them to a professional cleaner experienced in odor removal.
+There are also cleaning solutions designed to remove smells in fabric—just be sure to test it out on a small area of the item before use.

 Using Fabric Refreshers and Deodorizers